doorbell88/log/README.md

 - Script is currently written to be useful within my own folders on my computer.
 My log files folder (and therefore the default $LOG_FOLDER in the script) is in ~/Desktop/Programming/Scripting/Logs

 - When writing the body of the log entry, the script reads from $(cat).
 Therefore, once the user has pressed enter, the line cannot be edited.
-(For some users it may be more user-friendly to simply run TextEdit or another text editor, but for the purposesof this script it does not.)
+(For some users it may be more user-friendly to simply run TextEdit or another text editor, but for the purposes of this script it does not.)